tosimiadesoye/beecommerce/README.md

 This is a makeup ecommerce web app, navigate through the navbar to go to places

-This project was created with Taillwind and the MERN stack(MongoDB, Express,React,Node)
+This project was created with Taillwindcss and the MERN stack(MongoDB, Express,React,Node)
 ## Available Scripts